Perceptron Theory Can Predict the Accuracy of Neural Networks: Experiments

-Intuitively, a possible way to calculate the required statistics (i.e., $\bm{\mu}$ and $\bm{\sigma}$) would be to use linear filters themselves in place of the hidden layer activations.
-The issue with this approach, however, is that the postsynaptic sums to linear filters themselves are much higher than that of the hidden layer activations from real data, therefore, the predicted accuracies calculated in this way are nearly $1$.
-A possible way to mitigate this issue is to disturb the linear filters by adding some white noise to them.
-The white noise acts as a way to obtain surrogates of actual statistical distribution of data.
-We have made the experiments for different level of noise.
+We have made the experiments for different levels of noise.
 In a single experiment, each linear filter was disturbed $50$ times.
 The disturbed versions were used as the hidden layer activations for linear filter's class.
-Fig.~\ref{fig:in:pcorr:noise} (solid line) reports the mean correlation coefficients between the actual accuracy and the predicted accuracies obtained from surrogate statistics from ten experiments for each level on noise.
+Fig.~\ref{fig:in:pcorr:noise} (solid line) reports the mean Pearson correlation coefficients between the actual accuracy and the predicted accuracies obtained from surrogate statistics from ten experiments for each level on noise.
 The results suggest that either high or low noise levels did not result in high correlation but there was a window between $8$ and $17$ dB where the correlation peaked getting as high as $0.66$.